eiriarte/numeros/README.md

+# Numeros

+Android/iOS app for Spanish learners.
+It teaches everything about Spanish numerals, including dates, time, tests, etc.

+**DISCLAIMER**: This repository has seriously outdated dependencies.
+They may contain **security vulnerabilities**.
+I'm not maintaining this project anymore.
+Use at your own risk.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).